MichelDeudon/formations/content/en/p/7-astuces-pour-progresser-en-maths/index.md

 A drawing is the easiest way to communicate a problem or a solution.

-Having a starting point can help you avoid the blank page syndrome, negative to build self confidence:
+Having a starting point can help you avoid the blank page syndrome:

 - <i> I don't know how to start </i>
 - <i> I don't know what to solve </i>